 Address all aspects of paternal inclusion, from enhanced paternity and shared parental leave policies, to cultural norms about men taking career breaks, to coaching support as their responsibilities and stress levels expand.

-Equip managers with the tools they need to give working fathers the confidence to take paternal leave, and this will be beneficial to individuals, their families, their performance and, ultimately, your business.
-Take a long, hard look at your policies, recruitment and HR messaging and then assess whether the employee experience truly matches up.
+Take a long, hard look at your policies, recruitment, and HR messaging and then assess whether the employee experience truly matches up.